Student Loan Interest Rates Explained

 - After graduation: Interest continues while you repay

-Example: A student starting in September 2022 with a £9,250 tuition loan will have accumulated approximately £185 in interest by the time they graduate in June 2025 (at 6.2% for Plan 2 while studying).
+Example (illustrative, using a Plan 2 rate of 6.2%): A student starting in September 2022 with a £9,250 tuition loan would accumulate approximately £185 in interest by June 2025 at a 6.2% study-period rate.
+Check your SLC statement for the actual rate applied to your loan.

 Why your balance might grow despite repaying